Utkarsh-Aman/CS661-Big-Data-Visual-Analytics/Assignment_1/submission/38_Assignment1/README.txt

   ├── contour.py        - Part 1: 2D Isocontour Extraction [80 pts]
   ├── volume_render.py  - Part 2: Volume Rendering          [20 pts]
   └── README.txt        - This file
+  ├── Isabel_2D.vti   -> Dataset for part 1 (path provided by user in execution by default it is in the same directory as the scripts)
+  ├── Isabel_3D.vti   -> Dataset for part 2 (path provided by user in execution by default it is in the same directory as the scripts)

+#below are created after running the scripts (multiple of them can be created by changing the isovalue and output file name)
+  ├── contour_-200.vtp -> Output of part 1 for isovalue = -200
+  ├── contour_-900.vtp -> Output of part 1 for isovalue = -900
+  ├── contour_100.vtp -> Output of part 1 for isovalue = 100
+  ├── volume_rendering_no_phong.png -> Output of part 2 (no phong shading)
+  └── volume_rendering_phong.png    -> Output of part 2 (with phong shading)

 Note: The .venv/ folder (virtual environment) must be created by the grader
       using the instructions below.
 It is not included in the zip file.